Tremeschin/Monolithium/readme.md

 ### Find all Monoliths in a world

 This will search a 8,388,608 blocks square in both positive X and Z directions.
-Note that all monoliths repeats every such value - there are 9 copies of each within the Far Lands!
+Note that all monoliths repeats every such value - there are 9 copies of each within the Far Lands on any given world!

 - `cargo run --release -- find --seed 617`